From Podman AI Lab to OpenShift AI

 2. Open your workbench after it has started and log in.

-Note: If you have insufficient resources to start a medium container size then stop the workbench and change the workbench to start as a small container size.
+Note: If you have insufficient resources to start a medium container size, stop the workbench and change the workbench to start as a small container size.

 1. Upload or import the ./notebooks/Langchain-ElasticSearchVector-ingest.ipynb notebook to your workbench (Figure 8).